 If the GDPR applies to your company, we highly recommend conducting internal due diligence to map your specific data collection practices.
-This includes, among other matters, understanding what specific personal data (including sensitive personal data) of individuals protected by the GDPR your company is collecting (e.g. end-users, customers, employees, etc.), from whom is the data collected, where is it being hosted, for what purposes is it being used, with whom is it being disclosed, and whether the personal data is transferred outside of the European Union or European Economic Area.
+This includes, among other matters, understanding what data your company is collecting (e.g. end-users, customers, employees, etc.), from whom is the data collected, for what purposes is it being used and how can you utilize Neura’s services to your advantage.

-Additional information is available on the European Commission’s website here (http://ec.europa.eu/justice/data-protection/reform/index_en.htm).
+Additional information is available on the European Commission’s website here.

 Disclaimer: The information in this document may not be construed as legal advice about the interpretation or application of any law, regulation or regulatory guideline.
 Customers and prospective customers must seek their own legal counsel to understand the applicability of any law on their processing of personal data.